Travel Grants (Early Career MRSB)

 The Royal Society of Biology offers five grants of £500 to early career MRSB members each year.

-Applications should be for future overseas conferences where the applicant is presenting a talk or poster, but future biology-related projects abroad will be considered.
+Applications should be for future biology-related projects abroad or future overseas conferences where the applicant is presenting a talk or poster.
 Applicants may use the award to attract additional funding but the Society will still expect prominent recognition.

 How to apply

-The application includes a 300-500 word statement where the applicant needs to specify details of the conference or project, how the grant will be spent, how the applicant will benefit from this opportunity and the expected outcomes of the conference or project.
+The application includes sections where the applicant needs to specify details of the conference or project, how the grant will be spent, how the applicant will benefit from this opportunity and the expected outcomes of the conference or project.

 The application must be accompanied by a two page CV and a written academic reference, preferably from the applicant's supervisor.